Justice

 Imbalances in one or more sphere of life.

-Emotion or other issues clouding fair judgement on a situation.
+Emotion or other issues clouding fair judgment on a situation.

 Possible retribution for past deeds, hidden agendas or deceit.